-Treatment sessions vary (usually 45 minutes) and are one on one with the therapist in a private setting and should be covered under most private health plans with the normal deductions and percentages.
+Treatment sessions vary (usually 45 minutes) and are one on one with the therapist in a private room.
+Treatments are covered under most private health plans with normal deductions and percentages.

 - Back and neck pain

 - Headaches and vertigo